john-thuo1/deep_learning_diagnostic_tool/README.md

      Classification Report from Breast Cancer test data<br />
     ![image](https://github.com/john-thuo1/deep_learning_diagnostic_tool/assets/108690517/2110bdd8-df36-44ac-8efb-bf1670741b00)

+# Steps to run the Application Locally
+1. SCRM

 # Future Steps
 1. Increasing dataset complexities.
 Such include increasing the number of classes for each disease. e.g Breast Cancer could either be malignant, benign or normal.
 Same to the other datasets.
 2. Using larger datasets to improve on the accuracy of the model.
 Techniques I could apply on the current datasets include Data Augmentation but I currently don't have enough Computing Resources to do so.